ttappr/nicktracker/README.md

 Many new users, and even old-timers, on IRC networks value their privacy and expect some respect to be given that fact.
-If a user joins a channel and a regular, with the simple intention of being friendly, asks them right off the bat how the weather is in Orlando Florida, that can sometimes evoke an extreme reaction in people.
+If a user joins a channel and a regular, with the simple intention of being friendly, asks them right off the bat how the weather is in Orlando Florida, that can sometimes evoke a bad reaction in people.
 In the worst case it can make them feel unsafe on IRC and never come back.